2.3 config.txt Configuration File

 gpio:

-f0-f3 - Func0-Func3 Set function multiplexing, f3 functions are all set to IO mode, For other functions, please refer to the register manual.
+f0-f3 - Func0-Func3 Set function multiplexing (f3 sets to IO mode, refer to the register manual for other functions)

-dh - Driving high (for outputs) Drive high level
+dh - Driving high (for outputs) Output high level

-dl - Driving low (for outputs) Drive low level
+dl - Driving low (for outputs) Output low level

 Example